The 8 Best Offline Translator Apps for Going Off the Grid in 2024

 - 7. Best App for East Asian Languages: Waygo

 - 8. Best App for Chinese: Baidu Translate

 - And One More Thing...

 Practically everybody knows about Google Translate!
 Its mobile app is astounding, both online and offline.
 It’s so ubiquitous that it’s the first and last app most people think of for translating.

-When you use it offline, you have to download each language pack individually, and “only” 59 are available.
+You have to download each language pack individually, and 92 languages are available offline.

 Google Translate was one of the first apps to implement the camera mode, which is now available in quite a few apps on the market.

 Right now, there’s an active community of multilingual Google users that translates and corrects the most commonly used words and phrases.
 That extra human attention can really go a long way toward a smooth translation experience.